SeldonIO/seldon-core/doc/source/servers/huggingface.md

 ## Quantized & Optimized Models with Optimum

-You can deploy a HuggingFace model loaded using the Optimum library by using the `optimum_model` parameter
+You can deploy a HuggingFace model loaded using the Optimum library by using the `optimum_model` parameter.

 ```yaml
 apiVersion: machinelearning.seldon.io/v1alpha2